The AZ to Spain Visa Documentation Process: Part 1

 - Certification of “absence of police records” –Original, a photocopy and translation into Spanish.

 In Arizona we must obtain a FBI background check.
-We went through an online FBI-approved channeler at http://www.myfbireport.com/.
-We obtained fingerprint cards Monday, sent them in priority 1-day mail at FedEx ($26.00) on Tuesday, and then received our FBI background check forms by Saturday ($39.95 +$9.00 for the 1 additional copy we need for our school, +$14.00 optional USPS Priority Mail).
-We obtained the document inside of a week, but it does take a couple stops and exchanges before it's ready for the Visa appointment.
+I went through an online FBI-approved channeler at http://www.myfbireport.com/.
+I obtained fingerprint cards Monday, sent them in priority 1-day mail at FedEx ($26.00) on Tuesday, and then received my FBI background check forms by Saturday ($39.95 +$9.00 for the 1 additional copy we need for our placement school, +$14.00 optional USPS Priority Mail).
+I obtained the document inside of a week, but it does take a couple stops and exchanges before it's ready for the Visa appointment.
 Here are the steps for AZ:

 - Stop by Phoenix Police Records Department to obtain 2 copies of fingerprint cards This process only took 15-20 minutes around 8:00 am when they opened, bring an ID and $6.00 per card, $12 total.
 It was strongly suggested to grab 2 copies just in case a print isn’t readable, the second copy will help provide a second print to analyze.
 You don't want to have to go back and do the process all over again.